-Overlooking a vast, tidal mudflat on the Merrimack River, Joppa Flats is a great place to observe shorebirds without having to walk too far from the parking lot (the visitor’s center has a great view of the shorebirds from indoors).
-Joppa Flats also a great jumping-off point for birding Plum Island, another amazing shorebird hotspot just down the road.
+Overlooking a vast, tidal mudflat on the Merrimack River, Joppa Flats offers breathtaking indoor views, allowing you to watch shorebirds without venturing far or worrying about the weather.
+If you're feeling more adventurous, Joppa Flats is also a perfect jump-off point for birding Plum Island, another amazing shorebird hotspot just down the road.

 On most days from late July through early October, flocks of common shorebirds like Greater Yellowlegs and Semipalmated Sandpipers feed on the flats.
 Occasionally, an uncommon visitor shows up, like the lanky and long-billed Hudsonian Godwit—a species that stops over in small numbers in Massachusetts before a direct, marathon flight over the Atlantic to their wintering grounds.

-Just a few miles to the south, this sanctuary includes more land and trails than Joppa Flats as well as several marsh overlooks.
+Just a few miles to the south, Rough Meadows includes more land and trails than Joppa Flats as well as several marsh overlooks.
 Twenty species of shorebird have been recorded here so far, with new species for the site being recorded almost annually.

 Finding shorebirds here takes a little more effort and searching than other sites on this list, but the under-birded marshes and mudflats have so much untapped potential for interesting sightings!
 At the later end of shorebird migration (particularly in the last week of September), Rough Meadows has proven to attract uncommon upland species like Pectoral Sandpiper and American Golden-Plover.